patrykpilek/beginners-master-cms-php/CMS/README.md

 ### Post Likes

 - [x] creating the like button
 - [x] attaching the click event to the button
 - [x] setting up the like AJAX request
 - [x] fetching the posts
 - [x] updating post with likes
 - [x] creating our first like
-- [ ] unliking posts
+- [x] unliking posts
 - [ ] creating a helper function to the get the logged-in user id - part 1
-- [ ] creating a helper function to the get the logged-in user id - part 1
+- [ ] creating a helper function to the get the logged-in user id - part 2
 - [ ] creating a helper function to detect if the user likes a specific post
 - [ ] updating our like butto to be more dynamic
 - [ ] fetching all likes in the post